yogthos/yogthos.net/resources/templates/md/posts/2016-07-15-JavaSSLWorkaround.md

 ...
 ```

 One way we could work around this problem would be to add the certificate to the local store.
-However, this has to be done manually on each machine that the code will run on.

-Instead, let's take a look at how we can disable the certificate check for a specific connection.
+This is the proper solution that should be used in the vast majority of cases.

+However, there are situations where this approach isn't possible.
+I've run into many situations working in the enterprise where SSL was misconfigured, and the application would need to connect to an intranet service over such a connection.
+At the same time I had no control over the deployment environment and wasn't able to manage the keystore there.

+An alternative approach is to replace the default certificate check for a specific connection with a custom one.
+Let's see take a look at how this can be accomplished.

 We'll first have to create a proxy `TrustManager`, then use it to create a socket factory for our connection as seen in the following code:

 ```clojure
 (defn set-socket-factory [conn]